vectorace23/eon-fund/README.md

-# Eon Growth Fund Website
+# Horizon Value Fund Website

 A beautiful, modern website for a long-only value fund with an analyst program application feature.
 Built with HTML, CSS, and JavaScript.